superctr/ctrmml/mml_ref.md

 	@14 psg
 		0>14:7 | 15 10 5 0 5 10

-When specifying envelopes, there must be no space between the parameters in a node, as the space itself separates nodes.
+Note that there must be no space between values and the `>` and `:` commands.

+	@15 psg
+		0 > 14 : 7 ; Wrong, causes error

+	@15 psg
+		0>14:7     ; Correct

+A space is however necessary between values and the `|` or `/` commands.

+	@16 psg
+		7|15 10 5   ; Wrong, causes error

+	@16 psg
+		7 | 15 10 5 ; Correct

 #### PCM samples
 PCM samples are defined as instruments.
-The first (and currently only) parameter is the path to the sample (relative to that of the MML file).
+The first parameter is the path to the sample (relative to that of the MML file).
 The sample rate specified in the WAV file is used, and if the WAV file has more than one channel, the first (left) channel is read.